devemaster/daily-drink-frontend/README.md

 This project was generated with [React] version ^16.13.1.

+## Getting started

+Clone this repo
+`npm install` to install all req'd dependencies

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4000/`.
 The app will automatically reload if you change any of the source files.